rrfarr/satinet/README.md

 ./install.sh
 ```
 This will install all the packages within the requirements.txt file.
-The virtual environment can then be activated using
+In case the virtual environment is not activated, you can do so by running the following command

 ```console
 source venv/bin/activate